 For written papers: textual presentations need to have any examples shown etc. duplicated and sent along with the text.
 If the required material is not submitted, the submission will be rejected at the point of receipt as incomplete.
 For PowerPoint presentations: in addition to a copy of the printed slides, written text summarizing the expanded points of the slides of a minimum of 6 pages also must be submitted (however, the more the better as this will better document for the committee the actual content of the presentation).
 If the required material is not submitted, the submission will be rejected at the point of receipt as incomplete.
 All audio musical examples used for a presentation should also be included in the submission and they should be sent on CD or as an email attachment.
 Presentations consisting solely of audio and/or video are allowed.
 Any accompanying written text used for the presentation should also be submitted, or if presentation text was delivered freely, a written summary should be created and submitted.
 Inadequate and poor documentation reduces the chance of a nomination being chosen as a winner, as the committee cannot determine what the content of the presentation was or its quality.
 It is the responsibility of the chapter to work with the presenter to submit strong material, as one would for any other competition or award.

 Once initial nominations are received, chapters will be asked to submit the presentations themselves.
 Material may be submitted as email attachments when the size of files are not overwhelming for transfer and receipt, or pointers to websites may be used.
-Three copies should be sent of all mailed materials, including written text, audio, and video content.
+Electronic submissions are strongly preferred.
+If materials (written text, audio, video content) are mailed, three copies should be sent for distribution to committee members.
 No materials will be returned once the competition is completed.
 A list of all materials being submitted should be sent to the chair, and the list should indicate how each of the materials is being sent to the chair.